Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems

+where $\xb$ denotes the inputs and $\yb$ denotes the outputs to the system.
+The data pair, $\{\xb, \yb\}$, is drawn independently (not necessarily identical) from a potentially non-stationary joint distribution $P(\xb, \yb)$.

+Most existing anomaly and surprise measures implicitly assume that the underlying distribution $P(\xb,\yb)$ remains stationary over time.
+Such an assumption is restrictive: truly autonomous systems operate in evolving environments, where system dynamics, external conditions, and even objectives may shift.
+A surprise measure should not merely detect deviations under a fixed model, but rather actively capture potential changes in both inputs and the systems.

-In our research, we find that existing definitions of surprise require significant improvement.
-Their close resemblance to anomaly detection measures suggests that they may not effectively support higher levels of autonomy.
-Specifically, a robust surprise measure should emphasize \textbf{knowledge acquisition} and \textbf{adaptability}, rather than treating unexpectedness merely as a deviation from the norm—an approach that current surprise definitions tend to adopt.
-We therefore argue that it is essential to develop a novel surprise metric that inherently fosters learning and deepens an autonomous system’s understanding of the underlying processes it encounters.
+Motivated by the need to address this limitation, we argue that it is essential to develop a new surprise measure that does not anchor itself to the stationarity of $P(\xb,\yb)$, but instead inherently fosters learning and deepens an autonomous system’s understanding of the underlying processes it encounters.
 To capture this dynamic capability, we introduce the \textbf{Mutual Information Surprise} (MIS)—a new framework that redefines how autonomous systems interpret and respond to unexpected events.
 MIS quantifies the degree of both \textbf{frustration} and \textbf{enlightenment} associated with new observations, measuring their impact on refining the system’s internal understanding of its environment.
-We also demonstrate the differences that arise when applying mutual information surprise, as opposed to relying solely on classical surprise definitions, highlighting MIS's potential to meaningfully enhance autonomous learning and decision-making.
+We contrast the outcomes made by applying mutual information surprise with that by relying solely on classical surprise definitions to highlight MIS's potential to enhance learning and decision-making.

 The paper is organized as follows.
 In Section \ref{sec:expectation}, we revisit the concept of surprise by presenting a taxonomy of existing surprise measures and introducing the intuition, mathematical formulation, and limitations of classical definitions.
 In Section \ref{sec:mis}, we formally define the Mutual Information Surprise (MIS) and derive a testing sequence for detecting multiple types of system changes in autonomous systems.
 We also design an MIS reaction policy (MISRP) that provides high-level guidance to complement existing exploration-exploitation active learning strategies.
 In Section \ref{sec:simu}, we compare MIS with classical surprise measures to illustrate its numerical stability and enhanced cognitive capability.
 We further demonstrate the effectiveness of the MIS reaction policy through a pollution map estimation simulation.
 In Section 5, we conclude the paper.